covidatlas/coronadatascraper/docs/getting_started.md

 ```
 yarn install
 ```

-Note: on a Mac (Catalina) simply running `brew install yarn` may give you an incompatible version of `node`.
-If that's the case, [install the n package](https://www.npmjs.com/package/n) and run, e.g. `n lts`.
+If you get an error message saying you have an incompatible version of `node`, you may need to change version.
+You can use `n` to change node versions: [install](https://www.npmjs.com/package/n) it and run `n lts`.

 ##### 3. Run the scraper